International Business University

 What is the IBU Centre for Sustainable Business?

-The International Business University (IBU) based in Toronto is excited to commence the launch of its Center for Sustainable Business, which will foster research and knowledge-sharing on sustainable business practices.
-In support of the national goal to reach net zero greenhouse gas emissions, the Center will empower collaboration among students, academics, experts, and business leaders.
-The mission of this organization is to engage students and other stakeholders through a range of research and knowledge- sharing events to build up sustainability competence.
+The International Business University (IBU) based in Toronto is excited to launch Centre for Sustainable Business, which fosters research and knowledge-sharing on sustainable business practices.
+In support of the national goal to reach net zero greenhouse gas emissions, the Centre empowers collaboration among students, academics, experts, and business leaders.
+The mission of this organization is to engage students and other stakeholders through a range of research and knowledge- sharing activities to build up sustainability competence.

 The end of 2022 and the beginning of 2023 could not be a better example of why responsible leadership is necessary for business: the economic crisis, health issues, supply chain, and labor challenges are pervasive and have been exacerbated recently by extreme weather events.
 Managing a company is no longer just about competing in the market, it is a much more complex task.
-It’s about creating value for customers, employees, communities, and countries, but it’s also about taking a high level of responsibility.
-Because the companies of the future have to formulate and implement innovative sustainability strategies for the sake of today, tomorrow, and the day after.
-Against this background, IBU created the Center of Sustainable Business, whose main objective is to give students the interdisciplinary knowledge necessary to become successful leaders in the future.
+It’s not only about creating value for customers, employees, communities, and countries, but also about taking a high level of responsibility.
+Because the companies of the future have to formulate and implement innovative sustainability strategies for the sake of today, tomorrow, and more so far the days after.
+Against this background, IBU has created the Centre of Sustainable Business, which promotes interdisciplinary knowledge necessary for our students to become successful leaders in the future.

-Why Join IBU’s MBA programme supported by the Centre for Sustainable Business?
+Why Joining IBU’s MBA programme supported by the Centre for Sustainable Business?

 - Study at the only non-profit, independent university in the heart of Toronto, known for its academic excellence and community involvement.